Deltares/hydromt/docs/user_guide/data.rst

   in x, y values in the different netcdf files of the same data source.
 - **transpose_dims**: transpose dimensions of gridded timeseries to (time, y_dim, x_dim) which is the HydroMT standard in different (GIS) processing functions.
+- **to_datetimeindex**: transpose time dimension of gridded timeseries to datetime index.

 GeoPackage spatial vector data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^